JazzyMazzy/RandomizerBot/README.md

 This is very much under construction.

-To function, you must rename config.default to config.json, populate the necessary fields, and remove all the comments.
+To function, you must:

+rename config.default to config.json, populate the necessary fields, and remove all the comments

+rename ./modules/lttpr_mw/generate_presets.default to generate_presets.json

 *Currently, there are still some hard-coded links that will be corrected upon rewrite.
 If you stumble upon this before that point, well... get in contact.